Districts of Redditch: Park Farm

-Politically, Park Farm is within the Greenlands ward represented by Councillors Joanna Kane and Juma Begum from the Labour Party, and Councillor Emma Marshall from the Conservative Party.

 Riverside

 The Redditch area of Riverside runs alongside the River Arrow.
 Located between the areas of Enfield and Abbeydale is the location of Forge Mill Needle Museum and the ruins of Bordesley Abbey.
 Also located in Riverside is the Abbey Stadium Sports Complex and Redditch Crematorium.
 The Abbey Stadium has a swimming pool built in 2011.
 It gained some notoriety at that time as it is partially heated using waste heat from the nearby Crematorium.

 Smallwood

-Named for the Smallwood Brothers, this area of Redditch contains the Smallwood Alms Houses and the old Victorian factories of Millsborough House.
+Named for the Smallwood Brothers, this area of Redditch contains the Smallwood Almshouses and the old Victorian factories of Millsborough House.
 It is also the location of a B&Q outlet, ASDA Superstore and Matalan.
 It also is the location of the Redditch Central Mosque.

 Southcrest

 Southcrest is a residential area of Redditch located on and to the south of Mount Pleasant, between the Town Centre and Headless Cross.
-It houses the Southcrest Hotel and Plymouth Road Cemetery, and is one of the oldest areas of Redditch.
+It houses the Southcrest Manor Hotel and Plymouth Road Cemetery, and is one of the oldest areas of Redditch.
 Most of the older buildings date from the late Victorian era and include Southcrest Works, which have now been renovated into privately owned apartments.